fbpx

 Total classes: 13

-Suggested grade level: 10th to 12th grade
+Suggested Grade Level: 10th to 12th grade

 Description

 More than 220 million people speak French on all five continents.
 Therefore, the ability to speak French is an advantage on the international job market.
 It is a culture that has influenced the Western World, and the Americas, and it is a beautiful and fun language to learn.
 At this level, the student is ready to engage and use the language in basic conversations.
-In Part Two of the course: travels, passports/borders, airport and train stations, how to ask for service/lodging at the hotel, going to the doctor, how to set a meeting in town, how to explain where you live, friendships, relationships, feelings, how to congratulate someone/console someone, professions, how to look for employment; negative expressions, comparing, interrogative/demonstrative/possessive/relative pronouns, si + imparfait, plus-que-parfait, future, conditional, and subjunctive verb tenses.

 Outline